cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

    ---------------------------

-   // -> slice(start, end) method slices the arrays from given start and end indexes and return it as a new array.
+   // -> slice(start, end) method slices the arrays from given start and end indexes and returns it as a new array.
 It does not mutate the original array.
 If an end index is not given, it will start from the given start index and slice
    // -> splice() method is used to remove or replace some amount of contents in a given array.
 It mutates the original array, so use it with caution.
 It will return the removed items as an array.

    const arr = ["cat", "dog", "parrot", "dragon", "monkey"]